-Young people, social media and fake news: A user’s perspective
+Teens, social media and fake news: A user’s perspective

 Heidi Mercenier, Victor Wiard and Marie Dufrasne | Université Saint-Louis – Bruxelles

 Corresponding author: Heidi Mercenier – heidi.mercenier@usaintlouis.be

 Heidi Mercenier is a postdoctoral researcher at Vrije Universiteit Brussels (VUB) and UCLouvain (Belgium).
 She is also a lecturer in political sciences at UCLouvain and Université Saint-Louis Bruxelles (USL-B).
 Heidi Mercenier’s main research interest lies in citizens’ interactions with politics, especially the EU, as well as how current digitalization processes affect such relationships.
 Between 2018 and 2020, she collaborated on the ALG-OPINION project, which studies the influence of social network algorithms and interfaces on opinion formation among youth.